iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> When something is important enough, you do it even if the odds are not in your favor.
+> Hope is important because it can make the present moment less difficult to bear.
+If we believe that tomorrow will be better, we can bear a hardship today.
 >
-> — Elon Musk
+> — Thich Nhat Hanh

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->